zbarnz/Git-Contribution-Script/README.md

 commits to a main repository.

 ## About
-This is a bash script that pushes fake commits to github, giving you that cool green square everyone is so excited about.
+This is a bash script that pushes fake commits to GitHub, giving you that cool green square everyone is so excited about.
 This script allows you to input how many commits you want to push each time you run it. **EMPLOYERS HATE THIS!!!**

 ## Setup